marty1885/Athena/README.md

 `example1` in the `examples` folder demostrates how to implement a MLP to solve the XOR problem in Athena.<br>
 `mnist` contains an example using a MLP to classify MNIST digits.

+## Note
+If possable, use `clang` as the compiler to build Athena.
+GCC seems to bug out the mathmetic calculations and generate NaN out of nowhere.

 ## Development and contribution

 Since deep learning and it's community is rapidly growing, we'd love to get contribution from you to accelerate Athena's development.
 Feel free to open a pull request or an issue to report a bug or request features.